Independent autopsy: Man killed by police was shot 10 times

 LAFAYETTE, La.
-(AP) — An attorney says a private autopsy on the man killed by Lafayette police last month, Trayford Pellerin, found he had been shot 10 times.
+(AP) — An attorney says a private autopsy on a man killed by Louisiana police last month found he had been shot 10 times.

 Trayford Pellerin, who police said had a knife and was trying to enter a convenience store, was killed by officers on Aug.
 21 in Lafayette.